michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.0.0b =
+* Changed: the all the registered field default values to be saved regardless of the page where the user submits the form.
+* Changed: it to store all added sections and fields into the property object regardless of they belong to currently loading page and with some other conditions.
 * Added: the ability to sort fields by drag and drop.
 * Fixed: a bug that meta box specific styles were not loaded per class basis when multiple meta box class instances were created and they were displayed in the same page; only the first instantiated meta box class's styles were loaded.
 * Added: the filters, `style_common_{extended meta box class name}`, `style_ie_common_{extended meta box class name}`, `style_ie_{extended meta box class name}`.